AliJimi/sharif-ap-slides/slides/05-opp-in-java.md

 2. Do the Right Thing vs Do Things Right
 3. What is Software Engineering
 4. Applying SDLC to a Real Case
-5. Case Study — Zoo Management System
+5. Case Study: Zoo Management System
 6. From UML to Java Implementation
 7. Testing and Maintenance